tgr-braiins/braiins-os-docs/braiins-os-plus-en/source/Braiins OS+ Manager/index_manager.rst

   - run Braiins OS+ 21.04 or later running on the selected devices,
   - set the Farm ID (bos_mgmt_id) on the selected devices.

-Those steps can be done using BOS Toolbox.
+Those steps can be done using BOS Toolbox with the following steps.
+*Note: Download the latest version of BOS Toolbox `from here <https://braiins-os.com/plus/download/>`_, before using the commands bellow.*

 .. raw:: html